flipacholas/Architecture-of-consoles/articles/xbox.md

 #### A required adapter

-Another interesting fact to mention about these controllers is that they can only be plugged in using a shape adapter referred as **breakaway dongle**, this was designed in an effort to prevent accidents when someone tripped over.
+Another interesting fact to mention about these controllers is that they can only be plugged in using a shape adapter referred to as **breakaway dongle**, this was designed in an effort to prevent accidents when someone tripped over.

 > I think they also planned for where an Xbox was on a high shelf and yanking the controller would pull the whole heavy console down on some kid’s head.
 >